A Penguin's Troubles: Characters

 the main protagonist of the series.
 His favorite food is hamburgers, although he also loves French fries, milkshakes and soft drinks.
 In many episodes he references Miracle Super Burgers.
-In another episode, since he can't buy the miraculous double superburger, he suffers from a severe depression and suffers from a phobia of hamburgers, although it ends up being a lie to give him free food, since to cure him, they had to give him many hamburgers, potatoes and vice versa.
+In another episode, since he can't buy the miraculous double superburger, he has a severe depression and has a phobia of hamburgers, although it ends up being a lie to give him free food, since to cure him, they had to give him many hamburgers, potatoes and vice versa.
 He lives in a house in the shape of his head, he is loved by Michael, although Beckham usually ignores him, unaware of his existence.